 Flemo Farm recognizes that this land is the traditional territory of many Nations of Indigenous People, including the Wendat, Haudenosaunee, Anishinabeg, and the Mississaugas of the Credit.
 Indigenous ancestors have hunted, gathered, and farmed this land.
-Indigenous peoples continue to be active on this land, working towards Indigenous food sovereignty, increasing Indigenous food access, and providing guidance by participating in the Flemo Farm Steering Committee.
+We want Indigenous peoples to continue to be active on this land, working towards Indigenous food sovereignty, increasing Indigenous food access, and providing guidance by participating in the Flemo Farm Steering Committee.
 Flemo Farm recognizes, supports, and applies the UN Declaration on the Rights of Indigenous Peoples and the Truth and Reconciliation Calls to Action.
 This land is covered by the Dish With One Spoon Wampum Belt Covenant, an agreement between allied Indigenous nations to peaceably share and care for the lands around the Great Lakes.
-We invite everyone to think about their responsibilities to this land and water, and to the peoples who have cared for this place for thousands of years.
+We invite everyone to think about their responsibilities to this land and water, and to the people who have cared for this place for thousands of years.

 To learn more about the Farm, click here.

 To learn more about the history of the project, click here.